isuruwg/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

-# ReplicaSets
+# 1. ReplicaSets
   - Take me to [Video Tutorial](https://kodekloud.com/topic/replicasets/)

 In this section, we will take a look at the below
 - Replication Controller
 - ReplicaSet

-#### Controllers are brain behind kubernetes
+Controllers are the brain behind kubernetes

-## What is a Replica and Why do we need a replication controller?
+## 1.1.
+What is a Replica and Why do we need a replication controller?

-Replication controller can be used in cases where you only have one pod.
+Replication controller can even be used in cases where you only have one pod.
 In these cases the Replication controller will bring up the pod if the pod fails.

   ![rc](../../images/rc.PNG)